 Add enough water to cover the bones again for the soup.

-In a skillet or cooking pan, heat 1 tbsp of cooking oil on medium high heat.
+In a skillet or cooking pan, heat 1 tablespoon of cooking oil on medium high heat.
 Add dried shrimp and garlic, and stir fry for about 2 minutes or bring out the flavor.

 Add dried shrimp and garlic in to the soup pot.
 Bring to a boil, and add michiu, cabbage, fish balls and fish cake.